Rebase-Developer-Community/re-hivemind-frontend-landing/README.md

 # The Full Stack source code for the rebase community app

+Rebase community members hive

+# The Front-End api source for the rebase community app

+This is the Initial setting for the project.

 This is the Initial setting for the project.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).